cobwebos/docs/articles/best-practices-retry-service-specific.md

 {
   public BlogConfiguration()
   {
-    // Set up the execution strategy for SQL ??? (exponential) with 5 retries and 4 sec delay this.SetExecutionStrategy(
+    // Set up the execution strategy for SQL Database (exponential) with 5 retries and 4 sec delay this.SetExecutionStrategy(
          "System.Data.SqlClient", () => new SqlAzureExecutionStrategy(5, TimeSpan.FromSeconds(4)));
   }